jlloh/gw2_taco_parser/README.md

 # Introduction

-Example on how to use nom to prase a C struct from taco (GW2 overlay), to produce a json compatible format for [Burrito](https://github.com/AsherGlick/Burrito), a GW2 overlay for Linux.
+A very simple util that parses the XML and corresponding C struct trail files (using nom) from Taco (GW2 overlay), to produce a json compatible format for [Burrito](https://github.com/AsherGlick/Burrito), a GW2 overlay for Linux.

 ## Example used